smart-data-models/dataModel.Environment/FloodMonitoring/doc/spec_ZH.md

       x-ngsi:
         type: Property
     stationID:
-      description: 'A unique anonymous identifier assigned to the station corresponding to this observation.'
+      description: A unique anonymous identifier assigned to the station corresponding to this observation.
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     type:
-      description: 'It has to be FloodMonitoring.
-NGSI Entity type.'
+      description: It has to be FloodMonitoring.
+NGSI Entity type.
       enum:
         - FloodMonitoring
       type: string